Winter Blues or Something More? The Seasonal Affective Disorder That Hits Women Hardest.

 What Is SAD and Who Does It Affect?

-Firstly, it’s important to acknowledge that feeling lethargic and a bit down is common at this time of year, and most people are are able to carry on with everyday life, looking forward to the lighter days ahead.
+Firstly, it’s important to acknowledge that feeling lethargic and a bit down is common at this time of year, and most people are able to carry on with everyday life, looking forward to the lighter days ahead.

-But, around 2 million people in the UK experience feelings of low mood that last for a long time and start to have a negative impact on their daily routines and relationships.
-These feelings are more than 'feeling a bit down in winter’ and are recognised as Seasonal Affective Disorder, or SAD, a type of depression that typically hits during the winter months.
+But around 2 million people in the UK experience feelings of low mood that last for a long time and start to have a negative impact on their daily routines and relationships.
+These feelings are more than 'feeling a bit down in winter’ and are recognised as SAD, a type of depression that typically hits during the winter months.
+The causes are similar to those linked to depression, with additional factors specific to winter SAD which include the lack of daylight hours and issues linked to changes in melatonin and serotonin levels in the body.

 SAD can affect anyone, but the risk increases with age and symptoms usually start in adulthood.
-Research shows that women are four times more likely to be diagnosed with SAD than men and younger people.
+Research shows that women are around four times more likely to be diagnosed with SAD than men and younger people.

 1. Feeling lethargic and lacking in energy.